lemina-model/lemina-model/hello-lemina.md

 # Part 1 — Programming's Evolving Path

-Computer programming is a fascinating technique deeply ingrained in the CPU's operation.
-It shares common developmental threads with machine-operating techniques like car driving.
-Both programming and driving have evolved along similar paths to achieve **operational efficiency** on parallel development tracks.
-This human-centered evolution of programming, a journey we can all relate to, is at the heart of our discussion.
+Computer programming, a **remarkable craft**, is woven into the CPU's very operation.
+It shares developmental threads with machine-operating techniques like car driving.
+Both have evolved along parallel paths to achieve **operational efficiency**.
+This *human-centered evolution* of programming, a journey we all recognize—drives our discussion.

 At the dawn of every newly invented machine, users had to adapt to its limitations.
 The first modern car, the *Benz Patent-Motorwagen No. 1*, built in 1885 by Karl Benz, forced people to use a centered steering crank instead of a steering wheel and a left-handed gas-and-brake handle instead of pedals to drive.